Ready to learn how to write a resume that gets you hired? Look no further!

 Let's Be Honest: Writing A Resume Is The Worst

 Writing a great resume is one of the most frustrating parts of the job search.
-We sift through dozens of articles and compare conflicting advice to make our own decisions on what to follow:
+We end up sifting through dozens of articles that often contain conflicting information.
+This can leave us confused and unable to make any progress since we aren't sure which advice to follow.

-One article says “one page MAX” while another says “use two or three and include all of your experience.”
+One article says “one-page MAX” while another says “a two or three page resume that includes all of your experience is the way to go.”

 “Was it the single page or the lack of a summary?
 Honestly, who gives a s**t at this point.
 I'm sick of sending out 10 resumes every day and hearing nothing but crickets.”

-Writing a resume sucks, but it's not your fault!
+Writing a resume can feel so tedious, but it's not your fault!

-The real reason it's so tough to write a resume is because most of the advice out there hasn't been proven against the actual end goal of getting a job.
-If you don't know what consistently works, you can't lay out a system to get there.
+The real reason it's so tough to write a resume is because most of the advice out there hasn't been proven to actually help you land a job.
+If you don't know what consistently works, it's impossible to create a system around resume creation.

 It's easy to say “one page works best” when you've seen it happen a few times.
-But how does it hold up when we look at 100 resumes across different industries, experience levels, and job titles?
+But how does this advice hold up when we look at 100 resumes across different industries, experience levels, and job titles?

 That's what this article aims to answer.

-This article is going to walk through everything I've learned about the best ways to write a resume over the past 5 years, including:
+This article is going to walk through everything I've learned about the best ways to write a resume, including:

-• Mistakes that 95%+ people make, causing their resumes to get tossed immediately
+- Mistakes that 95%+ of people make, causing their resumes to get tossed immediately

-• 3 things that consistently appear in the resumes of highly effective job searchers (who go on to land jobs at the world's best companies)
+- 3 things that consistently appear in the resumes of highly effective job seekers (who go on to land jobs at the world's best companies)

 The strategies you're about to learn have helped people just like you land jobs at Google, Facebook, Apple, Amazon, Microsoft, ESPN, Deloitte, Goldman Sachs, and more.

-When you're ready, you can take everything you learn in this post and use it to write a resume that actually gets results with my free resume builder.
-You can choose from 7 different resume templates to help you create an eye-catching, ATS-friendly resume that actually gets results:Build A Job-Winning Resume For Free
+When you're ready, you can take everything you learn in this post and use it to write a resume that actually gets results with my free AI resume builder.
+You can choose from 8 different resume templates to help you create an eye-catching, ATS-friendly resume:

 Before we get to the unconventional strategies that will help set you apart, we need to first make sure our foundational bases are covered.
 That starts with understanding the mistakes most job seekers make so we can make our resume bulletproof.